 Seeking help does not imply weakness, and there are many benefits from addressing niggling issues before they grow into big problems.
 Your mental health is just as important as your physical health.

 A Counsellor is a person who has completed professional training and is interested in helping others to find solutions to personal issues.
 They have developed specialised skills in non-judgemental, empathic and compassionate listening, and are required to undertake ongoing professional training.
 Counsellors are also bound by a strict Code of Ethics.

-As an Holistic Counsellor and Psychotherapist I offer a space of safety and trust where you can feel supported in exploring and resolving issues in your personal life.
+As an Holistic Counsellor and Psychotherapist I offer a space of safety and trust where you can feel supported in exploring issues in your personal life.
 My intention is not to tell you what to do, but rather, to help you to find your own solutions.